 Adding a blog page to your own website

-Finally, if you have a website already, but not one that you can personally edit or add pages to, then ask your original web designer about adding a ‘blog page’.
-Make sure you can edit it or publish blog posts easily and regularly…especially if you are charged for edits and changes.
+If you have a website already, but not one that you can personally edit or add pages to, then ask your original web designer about adding a ‘blog page’.
+Make sure you can edit it and publish blog posts easily and regularly…especially if you are charged for edits and changes.

 I hope you find this helpful and please feel free to ask any questions!